jsll/pytorch_6dof-graspnet/README.md

    checkpoints/download_models.sh` or manually from [here](https://drive.google.com/drive/folders/1iQsyaDNIR8mEyndFRXbYDtYwkROHDhZv?usp=sharing).
 Trained
    models are released under [CC-BY-NC-SA 2.0](TRAINED_MODEL_LICENSE).

+## Disclaimer

+The pre-trained models released in this repo are retrained from scratch and not converted from the original ones <https://github.com/NVlabs/6dof-graspnet> trained in Tensorflow.
+I tried to convert the Tensorflow models but with no luck.
+Although I trained the new models for a substantial amount of time on the same training data, no guarantees to their performance compared to the original work can be given.

 ## Updates

 In the paper, the authors only used gradient-based refinement.
-Recently, they released a Metropolis-Hastings sampling which they found to give better results in shorter time.
+Recently, they released a Metropolis-Hastings sampling method which they found to give better results in shorter time.
 As a result, I keep the Metropolis-Hastings sampling as the default for the demo.

 This repository also includes an improved grasp sampling network which was proposed here <https://github.com/NVlabs/6dof-graspnet>.
 The new grasp sampling